uwiger/gproc/doc/gproc.md

-Unregister all items of the calling process and inform gproc to forget about the calling process.This function is more efficient than letting gproc perform these cleanup operations.<a name="i-0"></a>
+Unregister all items of the calling process and inform gproc to forget about the calling process.

+This function is more efficient than letting gproc perform these cleanup operations.<a name="i-0"></a>

 ###i/0##

 <pre>i() -&gt; ok</pre>
 <br></br>

 Similar to the built-in shell command `i()` but inserts information